DynamoDS/Dynamo/README.md

 - Compose Functions Node (combine two single parameter functions into one)
 - Filter Out Node (removes a given predicate from a list)
 - Transpose List Node (swaps rows and columns in a list of lists)
+- Combine operates on uneven lists
+- Copy/Paste copies node state
+- Length node that uses Project Units (metric and imperial)
+- Preview visibility controls in right click for each node